L-Strobel/omod/README.md

 # OMOD (Open-Street-Maps Mobility Demand Generator)

-OMOD is a mobility demand generator that creates synthetic mobility demand based on Open-Street-Maps data for a user defined location in form of daily activity diaries in the following format:
+OMOD is a mobility demand generator that creates synthetic mobility demand based on Open-Street-Maps data for a user-defined location.
+The generated demand is in the form of daily activity diaries in the following format:

 ```json